cloudkraftwerk/cloudkraftwerk.github.io/index.md

 title: Welcome to cloudkraftwerk
 ---

-**cloudkraftwerk aggregates and enables wind and solar power plants to react to energy markets in real-time.**
+**cloudkraftwerk aggregates and controls wind and solar power plants to react to energy markets in real-time.**

 # Why?

 Today, most renewable assets produce energy based on weather conditions and not based on demand.
-This leads to high imbalances in power grids which need to be balanced with more predictable and controllable coal, nuclear and gas power plants.
-Balancing the grid using conventional power plants is expensive in terms of high emissions and high balance energy prices.
-Today, balancing costs have to be paied by volatile renewable producers or energy consumers through taxes.
-This blocks the economical transistion to an entirely sustainable energy system.
-We think, this is unnecessary and not smart from an ecological and economical perspective.
-We can do better.
-We can use smart IoT technologies to control volatile wind and solar power production based on the energy demand in real-time and avoid overproductions and underproductions.
-This is our todays mission.
-Tomorrow, we want to combine volatile renewable producers, battery storage and power-to-hydrogen assets in an even smarter ecological and economical way.
+This leads to high imbalances in power grids which need to be balanced with more predictable and controllable coal, nuclear or gas power plants.
+Balancing the grid using conventional power plants causes high emissions and high balance energy prices.
+Costs have to be paied by volatile renewable assets and hinder their economical operations.
+We believe in a zero-emission energy system where a pool of distributed renewable assets can balance themself.
+Using cloud native IoT technologies we aggregate high volatile renewable assets and control them in real-time, based on energy demand.

 # Features